 • help others who have trouble with the software

-• on IRC, Matrix, or on the issue tracker
+• on the fediverse, IRC, Matrix, the issue tracker or wherever

 • help the developers understand what you need